Skip to main content

 Keep your application logic outside MemContext.
 MemContext owns:

-• Version chains and history
+• Memory history

-• Temporal filtering
+• Expiry and temporal filtering

 • MCP tool access